Insurance (constituency)

 The Insurance functional constituency (保險界功能界別) is a functional constituency in the elections for the Legislative Council of Hong Kong first created in 1998.
-Being of the functional constituencies with fewest electorates, the constituency is restricted to only 126 insurers as of 2021.
+Being one of the functional constituencies with fewest electorates, the constituency is restricted to only 126 insurers as of 2021.
 It corresponds to the Insurance Subsector in the Election Committee.

 A similar Financing, Insurance, Real Estate and Business Services functional constituency was created for the 1995 election by Governor Chris Patten with a much larger electorate base of total 171,534 eligible voters.